odicforcesounds/The-Challenge/docs/letters/Tiger_America.md

 Naturally I didn't Learn so much about myself, while You both Should Care so much.

-Not because you are able to Care, but because is a single dream, that is in my head :D
+Not because you are able to Care, but because is a single dream, that is in my head and it can only happen in my own life time! :D

 back to [main page](../README.md)